 Infrared wavelengths are invisible to the naked eye.
 Therefore, you need a specialized camera or sensors to see them.
 However, in terms of using thermal devices, then the answer is yes.
 Infrared radiation can be viewed with the right equipment during the day.

 One should take note that thermal imaging performs better at night time due to decreased presence of ambient light and temperatures.
 Thus, it is more efficient to use thermal monoculars at night for better accuracy.

 Yes, it works in all types of seasons.
 It does not matter whether it is winter, spring, summer, or fall.
 Infrared radiation is always present as long as an object has a known temperature.
 Even lenses and cameras are designed for extreme weather conditions such as hailstorms and typhoons.
 Such equipment is best suited for tactical military operations and emergency search and rescue.

 Thermal devices are usable as long as you remember the best conditions to use them.
 You must check the presence of glass, intensive sources, and shiny objects to utilize it properly.

 Infrared is present in your everyday life!
 For example, induction cookers use infrared radiation to operate.
 Also, remote controls and optic fibers communicate with other electronic systems.

 It can also be used for heating materials.
 For advanced science, infrared technology is used to study the behavior of celestial bodies.
 Scientists use spatial radiation to know the distance, luminosity, and number of stars.

 However, some conditions make it perform better or worse.
-For example, ambient temperature, shiny materials, glasses, and water hampers the processing of thermal images.
+For example, ambient light, shiny materials, glasses, and water hampers the processing of thermal images.
 However, night use of lenses and monoculars are ideal for the best picture and information.